CFA® Level II Questions & Exam Format

 - Afternoon session: 11 item set questions

-Exam Question Format
+CFA Level II Exam Question Format

-Item Set Format
+CFA Exam Item Set Format

 Item sets are sometimes called “mini-cases.”
 Each item set on the CFA exam consists of a vignette (or case statement) and either four or six multiple choice items (questions).

-Examples of Level II Exam Questions
+Example CFA Level II Exam Questions

-Level II exam results are available within 60 days following your exam.
+CFA Level II exam results are available within 60 days following your exam.

-Tips for Taking the Level II Exam
+CFA Level II Exam Tips

 Exam questions referring to Financial Reporting and Analysis (FRA) are based on International Financial Reporting Standards (IFRS) unless otherwise specified.
 When a question is based on U.S. GAAP, it will be stated in the question.